Suryakanth

 Suryakanth (born 7 July 1960) is a Tamil film actor known for his works predominantly in Tamil films.
 He has acted more than 300 films so far, and has made his mark as a villain, comedian, in many characters.
 Suriyakanth has acted in many films, such as Indru Poi Naalai Vaa, Thooral Ninnu pochu, Mann Vasanai, Kizhakku Cheemayile.
 He made his debut film M. A. Kaja's Vasantha Kaalam released in 1981.

 Early life

 Suryakanth's birth name was Pakkiri.
-He was born in Poondi, Thiruvallur district, Tamil Nadu.
+He was born in Poondi, Thanjavur district, Tamil Nadu.
 While studying in the fifth grade, the song footage of a film starring "Kuladeivam" Rajagopal was taken in the Poondi Dam area, which aroused his interest in acting in films.
 After discontinuing his BA degree, Suryakanth was rechristened by Sandow M. M. A. Chinnappa Thevar to act in films.

 Film career

 Initially, he struggled to get an offer in high-profile films, but director K. Bhagyaraj gave Suryakanth a big opportunity to act in Thooral Ninnu Pochchu (1982), where he portrayed a silent villain.
 His performance in the film was critically praised by the critics and audience.
 Thereafter, Bhagyaraj constantly gave opportunities for Suryakanth in various roles in his films, establishing him into Tamil cinema.